 With an earnest intention of deep healing, a preparatory 40-day practice will influence how my friend enters her experience of Ayahuasca, and therefore how she is able to assimilate and heal through it.
 She wants to be super-ready in the best way possible, and I decided to support her process by practising the 40 days with her, with a 2.5-hour kirtan kria meditation at the beginning and end of those 40 days.

-Kirtan Kriya is hailed as one of the original jewels of kundalini yoga and Yogi Bhajan taught it relatively early on in his teachings.
+Kirtan Kriya is hailed as one of the original jewels of kundalini yoga.
 It does so many things, and significantly for women, it weakens the influence of the auric imprints from old relationships, allowing us to connect with our true identity.

 Despite the actual 31-minute practice of Kirtan Kriya itself being deliciously blissful – seriously, this is one gorgeous meditation – I found my life experience during the 40 days to be quite confronting and uncomfortable.
 In an almost textbook reference to the above, exes would pop up unbidden and not always welcome – I dreamt of one’s death, another ghoulishly popped up on Messenger, others would loom up out of the blue into my mind or my inbox.